lucarosellini/kina/README.md

 New Project Structure
 ---------------------
-From version 0.4.x, Kina supports multiple datastores, in your project you should import only the maven dependency you will use: deep-cassandra or deep-mongodb.
+From version 0.4.x, Kina supports multiple datastores, in your project you should import only the maven dependency you will use: kina-cassandra or kina-mongodb.

-Changes to 'com.stratio.deep.entity.Cells'
+Changes to 'kina.entity.Cells'
 ------------------------------------------

 * Until version 0.4.x the 'Cells' was implicitly associated to a record coming from a specific table.
 When performing a join in Spark, 'Cell' objects coming from different tables are mixed into an single 'Cells' object.